Romans 16

 No Primus.
 In the New Testament we have the names of Quartus (‘fourth‘, Rom.
 16:23), Tertius (‘third‘, Rom.
 16:22), Secundus (‘second‘, Acts 20:4), but no Primus (‘first‘).
 That is because there is only One who has the first place… Christ!
 “That in all things He might have the preeminence” (Col. 1:18).

-24 The grace of our Lord Jesus Christ be with you all.
-Amen. v.24 The Apostle Paul seals these salutations from others with the same words as he used to seal his own salutations (v.20).
+v.24 Benediction: Grace Needed.
+The Apostle Paul seals these salutations from others with the same words as he used to seal his own salutations (v.20).
 How encouraging!
 Paul esteemed the communications of his companions as worthy as his own.
 The twice repetition of Paul’s prayer for grace is instructive.
 We cannot live without Christ’s grace, His high-priestly work, pictured by Aaron’s rod that budded.
 No matter what the circumstances, the “grace of our Lord Jesus Christ” can rise up to meet each need.

 Closing Doxology: Two Parts of Paul’s Doctrine (16:25-27)